wallymathieu/assertfail/_posts/2020-01-26-Immutable-classes-in-csharp.md

 ## Conclusion

-Writing immutable classes have gotten better support in c# over the years.
+Writing immutable classes have gotten better support in C# over the years.
 We see that you now have several options to pick from (without restrictions on operating system or performance).